hersi97/minekraf/README.md

 it is in a git repository, if you want to disable this behaviour, run the configure script with the `-DDISABLE_GIT_HOOKS` argument.

+For single configuration builds, you can set the build configuration with the `-DCMAKE_BUILD_TYPE=<configuration>` argument.

 ## BUILDING

 With Microsoft Visual Studio C/C++ (generator: Visual Studio 17 2022)